 Read below to see what the Peterman family had to say after Bartram Trail (Fla.)
-High School beat Atlantic Coast 42-7 last week.
-Peterman completed 13 of 20 passes for 171 yards and three touchdowns.
-Coach Darrell Sutherland's Bears (6-0) host Stanton College Preparatory School on Friday night.
+High School beat Robert E. Lee 58-8 last week.
+Peterman completed 20 of 23 passes for 315 yards and three touchdowns.
+In the first road game in weeks, coach Darrell Sutherland's Bears (5-0) travel to Atlantic Coast on Friday night.

 Week 5 of football season brought another great victory for the Bartram Trail Bears.
 Enjoying a pleasant fall Friday evening with no rain, the Bears were in great form.
 Scoring on the first play of the game for the third week in a row was exhilarating.